For individuals with type 2 diabetes, managing glucose levels can be a daily challenge.

 A lot of work still needs to be done on the process, but the idea behind the personalized technology is to predict the impact of each meal on a user’s blood sugar levels.

-Type 2 diabetes now affects more than 29 million people in the United States.
+Type 2 diabetes now affects more than people in the United States.
 An additional 86 million adults are thought to have prediabetes, which can develop into type 2 diabetes if lifestyle changes are not implemented.

 With type 2 diabetes comes a constant need to monitor food intake to ensure the correct blood glucose levels are maintained.